 The Healthy Homes Coalition, Mount Moriah Baptist Church, the Grand Rapids NAACP, the Grand Rapids Urban League, and LINC thank you for coming to the March 10 Town Hall Meeting on Childhood Lead Poisoning in Grand Rapids.

 The mission of the Healthy Homes Coalition is to improve children's health and wellbeing by eliminating harmful housing conditions.

-All children will grow up in healthy homes free of environmental hazards, accomplished through policy impact, advocacy, outreach, direct services, and continuous collaboration.
+All children will grow up in healthy homes free of environmental hazards, accomplished through policy and advocacy, outreach and education, direct services, and continuous collaboration.

 Values and Operating Principles

 Leadership - We will be the most trusted and respected resource in children's environmental health.

 Health and Wellbeing - We will promote children's potential by ensuring their environmental safety.